Bus Bars

 for safe grounding in control cabinets

-The right grounding bar ensures correct potential equalization, service-friendly installation and stable operation in industrial environments.
+The right Bus bar ensures correct potential equalization, service-friendly installation and stable operation in industrial environments.

-When choosing a grounding bar, it is important to consider how the installation is structured and what requirements there are for grounding and service.
+When choosing a Bus bar, it is important to consider how the installation is structured and what requirements there are for grounding and service.

 Look in particular at: